s-j/hpstr-jekyll-theme/_posts/2018-09-18-openai-gym-on-windows-10.md

     env.step(action)
 ```

-Hit enter and if you are lucky, you will get your first Open AI gym simulation running!
+Hit enter and if you are lucky, you will get your first Open AI Gym simulation running!